 The concept of Steem is clearly exciting, as it offers many unique benefits and edges over its traditional competitors.
 That’s the reason it saw a huge price surge in 2017.

 However, although it is exciting, it is currently facing some rather major challenges.
 If it does not overcome these issues quickly then it will just be another social media platform with a lost cause.
-Let’s take a look at the key issues the Steemit platform is currently faced with.
+Let’s take a look at the key issues that the Steemit platform is currently facing.

 Curations of content through voting is one of the most important aspects of Steemit.
 In fact, the Steem crypto that is awarded to creators is directly linked to it.
 Unfortunately, it is very simple to code a few lines to create a bot for spam voting.

 To worsen the situation, Steemit has openly shared the measures it has taken to fight the bots.
-With such open calculations available to them, coders can easily make the bots look like genuine Steemers.
+With such open calculations, coders can easily make the bots look like genuine Steemers.

 It would be fair to say that not enough measures have been taken by Steem coin to solve this problem.